Audiologist

 I've had sudden hearing loss my doc. prescribed 60 mm predneszone tabs for 10 days i have had some improvement now he wants to try a steriod injection what do you think

-Asked by joejohn almost 8 years ago
+Asked by joejohn over 8 years ago

 As an audiologist I cannot give a medical recommendation, per se, but given my history, steroid injections are essentially a "salvage mission".
 Depending on how long ago the sudden hearing loss was, oral steroids can help.
 Yet if there is still room for improvement, the steroid injection is a more direct approach...literally.
 Whereas with tablets the relief can be anywhere in the body, a steroid injection is most certainly isolated to the ear.

-Asked by D Lambert over 7 years ago
+Asked by Belle over 6 years ago

 Im confused on hearing loss works.
 I know listening to noises that are to loud will result in imediate hearing damage but even when people dont listen to loud noise hearing loss still occurs over time So do all sounds cause little damages that add up